Preventive Dentistry

 Periodic Oral Exams and Cancer Screening

-It is always better to find cavities, gum disease, oral cancer or other problems when they are small and easier to treat.
-Regular “checkups” are critical to helping us to find problems early and this allows you to help keep your smile healthy and comfortable for years to come with the least amount of intervention possible.
+It is always better to find cavities, gum disease, oral cancer, or other problems when they are small and easier to treat.
+Regular "checkups" are critical to helping us find problems early, and this allows you to help keep your smile healthy and comfortable for years to come with the least amount of intervention possible.

 Gum Treatments